FIVE YEAR STRATEGIC ORIENTATION FOR KIGALI DIOCESE (2017 – 2022)

 - Identifying and buying construction plots in urban places mostly where we have not yet planted churches.

 - To be a church that transforms communities.
-Setting up savings schemes, cooperatives and teaching, better farming methods.
+Setting up savings schemes, cooperatives and teaching, and introducing better farming methods.

 - Setting and enforcing clear rules and regulations governing the use of church assets and property throughout the Diocese.